 f.
-Treasury Securities; Government-Sponsored Enterprise Debt Securities; Federal Agency and Government-Sponsored Enterprise Mortgage-Backed Securities; Foreign Currency Denominated Assets; and Warehousing Agreements includes amortization of premiums, accretion of discounts, and gains or losses associated with principal paydowns.
-Premiums and discounts related to Federal agency and GSE MBS are amortized over the term of the security to stated maturity, and the amortization of premiums and accretion of discounts are accelerated when principal payments are received.
-Paydown gains and losses represent the difference between the principal amount paid and the amortized cost basis of the related security.
+Treasury Securities; Government-Sponsored Enterprise Debt Securities; Federal Agency and Government-Sponsored Enterprise Mortgage-Backed Securities; Foreign Currency Denominated Assets; and Warehousing Agreements

+Interest income on Treasury securities, GSE debt securities, and foreign currency denominated assets comprising the SOMA is accrued on a straight-line basis.
+Interest income on federal agency and GSE MBS is accrued using the interest method and includes amortization of premiums, accretion of discounts, and gains or losses associated with principal paydowns.
+Premiums and discounts related to federal agency and GSE MBS are amortized over the term of the security to stated maturity, and the amortization of premiums and accretion of discounts are accelerated when principal payments are received.
 Gains and losses resulting from sales of securities are determined by specific issue based on average cost.
-Treasury securities, GSE debt securities, and Federal agency and GSE MBS are reported net of premiums and discounts on the Statements of Condition, and interest income on those securities is reported net of the amortization of premiums and accretion of discounts on the Statements of Income and Comprehensive Income.
+Treasury securities, GSE debt securities, and federal agency and GSE MBS are reported net of premiums and discounts in the Statements of Condition, and interest income on those securities is reported net of the amortization of premiums and accretion of discounts in the Statements of Income and Comprehensive Income.